Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 - (Additional rule) If a player's pawn lands on a square occupied by an opponents pawn, that pawn is removed from the board and they must start again.
 - (Additional Rule) An exact throw is required to reach square 100.
 If the throw exceeds 100 the player must move backwards.
 Watch out for the snakes!

+## Deployment
+[Go to DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions to deploy the application to Heroku.

 ## Testing
 Go to [TESTING.md](TESTING.md) to view known bugs and fixes.